Norway Crypto Tax 2

 VAT 25% (standard rate), 15% and 12% (preferential rates for certain goods and services)

-These rates reflect Norway’s tax policy to ensure fair and sustainable financing of public services.
-The country offers a progressive personal income tax system, a competitive corporate tax rate and a universal VAT system with different rates to incentivise certain sectors of the economy.
+These rates reflect Norway’s tax policy in ensuring fair and sustainable financing of public services.
+It has a progressive personal income tax system, a competitive corporate tax rate, and a universal VAT system at different rates to incentivize certain sectors in the economy.

-If you’re determined to develop your crypto business in one of the most innovative and prosperous countries in the world, our team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be delighted to provide you with tailored, value-added support in optimising your taxes in accordance with applicable legislation.
-Moreover, we also offer comprehensive Norwegian crypto company formation, crypto licensing, and financial accounting services.
-Contact us now to schedule a personalised consultation and set the stage for long-lasting success.
+If you are determined to develop your crypto business in one of the most innovative and prosperous countries in the world, then the team of dedicated and quality-focused legal consultants here at Regulated United Europe (RUE) will be in a position to offer you tailored, value-added support related to the optimization of your taxes in full compliance with the applicable legislation.
+Besides that, we also provide full-service Norwegian crypto company formation, crypto licensing, and financial accounting.
+Feel free to contact us right now for personal consultations and set up for long-term success.

 RUE customer support team